Robotrousers/leaflet-challenge/README.md

 ## Christopher Turner - Wk15Challenge

 ### Purpose
-To visualize and display the magnitude earthquakes across the USA
+To visualize and display the location and magnitude of earthquakes across the USA.
+Using the  USGS GeoJSON Feed [https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php], create the visualization, add popup with extra info and a legend.

 <br>